Rules

 • Conducted by Meet Director or designee ~five (5) minutes prior to each race start.

-• Team organizer responsible to make every reasonable effort to supply an official jersey for each runner.
+• Team captains responsible to make every reasonable effort to supply an official jersey for each runner.

 11. The Montana Cup does not regulate footwear, except to comply with venue requirements (e.g. spike length on a golf course).